 (3) Density.
-The density of a planned development shall not exceed the density of the parent zone, except as more restrictive regulations may be prescribed as a condition of the PUD permit.
+The maximum density of a planned development over 20 acres shall be 15 dwelling units per acre.
+A planned development less than 20 acres shall have no density maximum.
 When calculating density, the gross area is used (total area including street dedications).
 Areas of public uses may be included in calculating allowable density.
+[Amended by Ord.
+2025-02, June 11, 2025]